 A: Luckily for us, not all mattresses contain fiberglass.
 Nowadays, a lot of brands offer foam mattresses without fiberglass.
 You can also buy a high-quality latex mattress (like the one listed above).
 It’s just a matter of us being very thorough as consumers.
 Companies who do use fiberglass in their mattresses are often very duplicitous in their wording and the only time we can find out if their mattresses have fiberglass is when the mattress is already in our homes and we check the care/information tag.
 The best way is to check the brand’s FAQ section: if they advise you not to remove the cover at any time, this could be a red flag indicating that it’s not a high-quality product.

 Q: Which type of mattress does not have fiberglass?

 A: Mattresses that use all organic materials will often have fire retardant covers made out of wool and other natural materials.
 But, it is always best to double check by getting every bit of information from the brand’s website as well as looking at verified consumer reviews to make sure it’s safe.
-We have provided a list of the best mattresses currently that are fiberglass-free above.
+We have provided a list of the best mattresses currently that use quality materials for their fire barriers above.

 Q: How do you clean mattresses with fiberglass?

-A: Since you cannot – and we mean CANNOT – remove the cover of your mattress, even if it has a zip, the best way to clean a fiberglass mattress is to spot clean.
-We have a comprehensive list of how to spot clean your mattresses here.
+A: Since you cannot – and we mean CANNOT – remove the cover of your mattress, even if it has a zip, your best option for cleaning a fiberglass mattress is to clean only the affected area.
+We have a comprehensive list of how to clean your mattresses here.
 If the stain is large or if your mattress needs deep cleaning, we suggest calling a professional cleaning company.

 Q: What do you do if you have fiberglass contamination from a mattress in your home?

 A: If you have fiberglass contamination in your home, first of all, get you and your loved ones (and that includes pets) out immediately.
-The next course of action is to call a professional cleaning company, preferably one that has ample experience in fiberglass contamination.
+The next course of action is to call a cleaning company, preferably one that has ample experience in fiberglass contamination.
 Fiberglass filaments can get stuck to clothing and skin so it is highly advisable for everyone in the household to shower immediately.
 Again, this includes any pets.
 Sometimes, the fibers can even become embedded in the skin so before showering, you can get an extra sticky lint roller and give your body a once over (or twice to be sure) before showering.
 Of course, it goes without saying that you’ll have to get a new mattress if you want to get a good night’s sleep.